 Other than the products that we mentioned above, you can use other products like ammonia, borax, hydrogen peroxide, and baking soda.
-Of course, each person has its own preference when deciding a certain product because each of them has its own pros and cons.
+Of course, each person has their own preference when deciding a certain product because each of them has its own pros and cons.

 As for baking soda, you can mix it with either vinegar or bleach at the very first step.